ziv/cho/docs/rfcs/web.md

 ### Feature

-The feature is a **routable** module that exposes a set of controllers and/or sub-features.
+A feature is a **routable** module that exposes a set of controllers and/or sub-features.
 The feature is an **injectable** class that can have dependencies injected into its constructor.

 ## Implementation Details